A Will is a vitally important document that many people leave on their 'to do list' for some time.

 There are often much simpler ways to achieve the same results and safeguard your assets.
 By talking to one of our specialist team we can help guide you through the process and advise you accordingly on what best suits your needs.

-Mirror Wills are made when two people make Wills which reflect the terms of each others - for example a husband and wife may make Wills which leave everything to each other on the first death and then everything to their children on the survivors death.
+Mirror Wills are made when two people make Wills which reflect the terms of each other - for example, a husband and wife may make Wills which leave everything to each other on the first death and then everything to their children on the survivor's death.

 There are circumstances in which a Mirror Will may not suit a couple - for example if there are children from a previous marriage/relationship, or if there is a concern that the survivor may change their Will after the first party has died and therefore disinherit the chosen beneficiaries.
 It is therefore essential to ensure that you take professional advice to ensure that your needs can be met and the best Will drawn up for your circumstances.